 Ocean Direct Caribbean Live Sand

 The reason why we like this particular aquarium sand is because it utilizes patented sea breathe technology.
-This helps to preserve natural sand with its original bacteria (you can buy Ocean Direct here).
+This helps to preserve natural sand with its original bacteria (you can buy Ocean Direct at Amazon here).

 Each grain of sand is encased with a small film of real ocean water that still houses its natural bacteria.